 Less is More.
-A phrase coined by poet Robert Browning but most often attributed to architect Ludwig Mies van der Rohe as a precept for Minimalist design, is a concept I often utilize in photography, and t2here’s nothing more minimal than a white backdrop.
-Here are 8 white backdrop options that are affordable and accessible.
+A phrase coined by poet Robert Browning but most often attributed to architect Ludwig Mies van der Rohe as a precept for Minimalist design is a concept I often utilize in photography.
+There’s nothing more minimal than a white background.
+The white backdrop is versatile and works well for all types of photoshoots, from professional headshots to newborn photography.
+To get you started, here are 8 white backdrop options that are affordable and accessible.

 A Cyc Wall (short for Cyclorama) is a seamless white wall used commonly in fashion and product photography (see some amazing examples of a cyc wall in use in the Breed Fashion Photography Workshop.)
 While not affordable to create (learn how to make one in the below video) you can usually rent a studio with a cyc for an affordable fee.
 I rented a studio in Spokane for awhile that had a cyc wall and I loved it.
 It was the quickest, easiest way I’ve ever been able to achieve bright white backgrounds without having to do any work in post production.